nancyalaswad90/Bio-informative/README.md

     - Based on all sources in this notebook, create a 12-slide outline titled “The AI’s impact on Human life”.
 Each slide should include a title, three or four key points, and short source notes for credibility.
     -
 - Gemini
+      - use canvas
+      - Turn this into a 12-slide presentation.
+Add short slide headlines, smooth transitions, and suggest relevant visuals like timelines, charts, and key quotes.
 -